maciejg-git/vue-litewind/src/documentation/pages/popover.md

 To control it programatically you can add optional `v-model` or call exposed `show()` and `hide()` functions.

-###### Popover content

-`v-popover` does not have own default container for content.
-You can use `v-card` or any other element for that purpose.
-This makes dropdown menu flexible and allows for any type of content inside.

 ###### Teleport

 Open popover is by default appended to the body element.